Gardening organically since 1968

 Here are some tips for using manure

-- After five decades of organic gardening, I now buy manure in sacks at the hardware or garden store.
+- I sometimes buy manure in sacks at the hardware or garden store.

 Where horses, cows, and chickens are living, manure is a waste product.
 Get permission before